Weighted Bergman kernels on orbifolds: Introduction

-then the same will be true of each $\sum_{i} c_i (k+i)^{n-j}$ for $j=0,\ldots, N$, and $B_k^{\orb}$ will admit a polynomial expansion of order $N$.
-In fact we impose a slightly stronger condition than \eqref{eq:starstarstar} in order to get the expansion at the $C^r$ level.
+then the same will be true of each $\sum_{i} c_i (k+i)^{n-j}$ for $j=0,\ldots, N$, and $B_k^{\orb}$ will admit an asymptotic expansion in $k$ of order $N$.
+In fact, we impose a slightly stronger condition than \eqref{eq:starstarstar} in order to get the expansion at the $C^r$ level.

-\begin{thm} Let $(X,\omega)$ be a compact $n$-dimensional K\"ahler orbifold with cyclic quotient singularities, and $L$ be an orbi-ample line bundle on $X$ equipped with a hermitian metric whose curvature form is $2\pi\omega$.
-Fix $0\le N\le n$ and $r\ge 0$ and suppose $c_i$ are a finite number of positive constants chosen so that if $X$ has an orbifold point of order $m$ then
+\begin{thm} Let $(X,\omega)$ be a compact $n$-dimensional K\"ahler orbifold with cyclic quotient singularities, and $L$ be an orbi-ample line bundle on $X$ equipped with a hermitian metric whose curvature form is $-2\pi i\omega$.
+Fix $N,r\ge 0$ and suppose $c_i$ are a finite number of positive constants chosen so that if $X$ has an orbifold point of order $m$, then

 Then the function

 admits a global $C^{r}$-expansion of order $N$.
 That is, there exist smooth functions $b_0,\ldots,b_{N}$ on $X$ such that